-The UK left the European Union on 31st January 2020.
-The following sections outline the impact of Brexit upon access to housing for EEA and Swiss Citizens.
+The UK left the European Union on 31 January 2020.
+The following information outlines the impact of Brexit on access to housing for EEA and Swiss citizens.

-People with Irish citizenship don’t need to apply for settled status.
+People with Irish citizenship have not needed to apply for settled status.

-The EU settlement scheme is designed to offer EU/EEA/Swiss nationals and their family members living in the UK by 31 December 2020 the opportunity to protect their right to stay in the UK beyond that date.
-EEA nationals, and their family members, including those with a derivative right to reside, will need to apply to the Home Office under the EU Settlement Scheme to secure their long-term immigration status in the UK.
+The EU settlement scheme was designed to offer EU/EEA/Swiss nationals and their family members living in the UK up to 31 December 2020 the opportunity to protect their right to stay in the UK beyond that date.
+EEA nationals, and their family members, including those with a derivative right to reside needed to apply to the Home Office under the EU Settlement Scheme to secure their long-term immigration status in the UK.

-What it the likely outcome of the application?
+What is the likely outcome of the application?

-- Those with 5 or more years’ residence will be granted indefinite leave to enter or remain (also referred to as “settled status”).
+- Those with 5 or more years’ residence would be granted indefinite leave to enter or remain (also referred to as “settled status”).

 Where can I get further advice?